Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 became separate function arguments.
 The only time one needs quotation marks, is if he/she wishes to guard spaces from becoming white-spaces.

-If we wanted to concatenate two strings (fairly common when assembling file paths for eg.) we could do so with
+If we wanted to concatenate two strings (fairly common when assembling file paths for example) we could do so with

 ```CMake
 set(BASEPATH ./)